-Primarily my research is situated in the fields of material culture history, primarily focusing on fashion and dress, and the history of the body.
+My research is situated in the fields of material culture history, primarily focusing on fashion and dress, and the history of the body.
 My particular interests include the history of gender and sexuality, history of artisanal cultures and production, history of retail, consumption, and consumerism, the history of medicine and disability, and the history of manners and conduct literature.
 I have also taught and lectured in both History and Art History.

 From January-June 2015 I was also a visiting research student at Kings College London working on my doctoral dissertation under the supervision of Prof Laura Gowing and Prof Evelyn Welch.

 September 2015 – December 2016

 I’m was an intern with Worn Through, a blog about the social-cultural, academic, historical, and critical thoughts on dress, aimed at academics, museum professionals and fashion/design educators.
 My main roles are social Media management and content Contribution.